matfantinel/fantinel.dev/src/lib/posts/dotnet-core-405-error.md

 </CodeBlock>

-After restarting the API in IIS, <SparklingHighlight>TA-DA!</SparklingHighlight> Everything (or at least your PUT and DELETE requests) should be working normally.
+After restarting the API in IIS, <SparklingHighlight color="secondary">TA-DA!</SparklingHighlight> Everything (or at least your PUT and DELETE requests) should be working normally.

 This issue seems to only occur when hosting .NET Core on Windows, which is why I could not simulate the issue by running my application in production mode on my Linux machine.